verilator/verilator/docs/guide/exe_verilator.rst

    Specify C++ without SystemC output mode; see also the :vlopt:`--sc` option.

-.. option:: --cdc

-   Permanently experimental.
-Perform some clock domain crossing checks and issue related warnings (CDCRSTLOGIC) and then exit; if warnings other than CDC warnings are needed, make a second run with :vlopt:`--lint-only`.
-Additional warning information is also written to the file :file:`<prefix>__cdc.txt`.

-   Currently only checks some items that other CDC tools missed; if you are interested in adding more traditional CDC checks, please contact the authors.

 .. option:: -CFLAGS <flags>

    Add specified C compiler argument to the generated makefiles.
 For